tetrahydra/ePassportTerminal/README.md

 It can generate session key, generate APDU command, process APDU response, fetch EF.COM, DG1 and DG2 (passport holder's photo).

 Code for the Arduino program to physically connect to an e-passport is not provided.

+Note: Due to the GDPR rules, the original report cannot be published.